 December 3, 1944 saw one of the bloodiest and most polarizing incidents in the history of the Greek civil war.
-Known as “Dekemvriana” (from December, the month it began), the Athens incident has come to characterize the period of bloody period atrocities following the Nazi departure from occupied Greece.
+Known as “Dekemvriana” (from December, the month it began),the Athens tragedy has come to characterize the period of horrific atrocities that followed the Nazi departure from occupied Greece.

 During a banned left-wing demonstration by approximately 250,000 people in central Athens, shooting broke out.
 In a nightmare of violence, demonstrators were mowed down in gunfire from the X and LOK (Lochos Oreinon Katadromon,) forces, British troops, and police forces.